...an ordinary person

 Just a few hundred yards from the trailhead is a left detour to Fairy Lake.
 It is only a few yards from the main trail to a great viewing area of the entire lake.
 We have not taken the time to circumnavigate this little lake, but plan on doing it in the near future.
 It is aptly named and minerals cause the water to have an ethereal hue that almost glows.
 It is truly beautiful.

 Then, you begin switchbacks while you are still in the forest.
 As you near the bottom of the ridge, you can look up and see Pomp’s Peak on your right (North) and the knife edges of the Bridger Range (South) to your left.
 In the hottest part of the summer, this section of the trail is inundated with horse flies.
 They bite.
 It hurts!
 Wear bug spray and/or protective clothing.
-On an previous hike in July, I was bitten over 30 times and suffered with nausea and dizziness by the time I got to the summit and had to cut my time on the summit short.
+On a previous hike in July, I was bitten over 30 times and suffered with nausea and dizziness by the time I got to the summit and had to cut my time on the summit short.

-So, after you get out of the trees, you hike up to where the trail begins to switch back and forth up the swag that leads to the gap between Sacajawea and Hardscrabble Peaks.
+So, after you get out of the trees, you hike up to where the trail begins to switch back and forth up with swag that leads to the gap between Sacajawea and Hardscrabble Peaks.
 The picture at the right is taken from the summit looking down at where the switchbacks begin down from the gap.
 2018 has been a very wet year and parts of the trail in this area has been washed out.
 I had to get down on my hands and knees to crawl up in a couple of sections.
 Conversely, coming down, I was on my butt sliding down the scree to get to the next section of the trail.
 There is no large vegetation going up to the gap but in the right season, it you pay attention, you can find the most beautiful little wild flowers.

 Walking up the leeward side, the wind can take you by surprise when you reach Sacajawea Gap.
 It blows in from the west and is magnified in the gap by being “squeezed” between the peaks.
 The gap is marked with cairn constructed one rock at a time by previous hikers.